Yasir-Zafar/odin-landing-page/README.md

 # odin-recipes

-This project will consist of a basic html page containing a list of recipes.
+This project will consist of a basic html-css page containing a list of recipes.

 The Languages used are:

 - HTML
+- CSS

 The techniques used are as follows: